 All this takes time and money.
 For that, we thank you from the bottom of our hearts.

 We get over 100 telephone calls, e-mails and Facebook posts PER DAY asking us to take dogs.
 Of course, we can't take in even a small percentage of those dogs.
-We try to focus on the Louisiana dogs because their potential is so dismal without our help.
-Sadly, we disappoint most people who call for help.
-We try hard to e-mail them back and give them other options, but we know and are sad that most of the dogs that we can't take won't make it.
+Our focus now is on dogs in the Louisiana state, which is also a state with the HIGHEST rate of heartworm infection anywhere in the country.

 When our rescue moved to our new location two and a half years to Louisiana we had no idea one of our BIGGEST expenses would be heartworm treatment.
 Where we are originally from in Southern California, heartworm was not a big problem yet, although we hear it is becoming a problem there as well.
 We are spending more money than ever on heartworm medication and treatment, but there aren't a lot of options because if we don't, the dogs will die a lengthy and painful death.

 People don't realize how expensive it is to have a dog with heartworm.
 It can cost over a thousand dollars to treat a heartworm positive dog.
 Almost all the dogs we rescue have heartworm disease and need treatment.

 In one of the rare occasions when we have a dog that is heartworm negative (the vet has to do a test on each dog) we are able to put the dog on a very simple heartworm preventative regimen.

 The treatment protocol is time consuming and very expensive.
 Each dog has to remain calm during the process of the treatment which takes several months.